Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Manage Operators: Lists of Red Hat, ISV, and community Operators can be reviewed by cluster administrators and installed on their clusters.
 Once installed, you can run, upgrade, back up or otherwise manage the Operator on your cluster (based on what the Operator is designed to do).

-Use Custom Resource Definition (CRDs) to modify the cluster: Cluster features that are implemented with Operators, can be modified with CRDs.
+Use custom resource definitions (CRDs) to modify the cluster: Cluster features that are implemented with Operators, can be modified with CRDs.
 Learn to create a CRD and manage resources from CRDs.

 Prune and reclaim resources: You can reclaim space by pruning unneeded Operators, groups, deployments, builds, images, registries, and cron jobs.